2022 Consumer Confidence Report

 The City of Oldsmar relies on you, our valued customers, to help in the efforts to conserve our precious water resources.
 There are many ways to conserve water.
 Check for leaks, install low flow faucets and shower heads, irrigate only when needed, and use reclaimed water for irrigation if service is available in your neighborhood.

 Water is drawn from two brackish aquifers: the Tampa Limestone and the Upper Suwannee.
 The brackish water is supplied to the Reverse Osmosis Water Treatment Plant by 11 wells located in the city.
-The Drinking water is produced by pumping the brackish water through special filtering membranes primarily removing salts.
+The drinking water is produced by pumping the brackish water through special filtering membranes primarily removing salts.
 The water is then processed through a degasification system to remove hydrogen sulfide, pH stabilized, and disinfected before delivery to the Oldsmar residents and businesses.
-The City maintains a standby connection with Pinellas County Water System in case of an emergency.
+The city also maintains an emergency connection with Pinellas County.

-In 2021, the FDEP performed a source water assessment on our system.
+In 2022, the FDEP performed a source water assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
 According to the assessment, there are two potential sources of contamination identified for our system, with a susceptibility level classified as low to moderate.
-The potential sources of contamination, located at local industries, include petroleum storage and small quantity generator waste .

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 In order to ensure that tap water is safe to drink, the EPA prescribes regulations, which limit the amount of certain contaminants in water provided by public water systems.